ipfs/roadmap/README.md

 **All information on the internet should be uniquely and permanently content-addressed on a distributed peer-to-peer web.**

-## 2019 Priorities
+## 2019 Priority

-We will be focusing our efforts into **5** top-level priorities:
+We will be focusing our efforts into a single (lazer focus) priority. **📦 Supporting Package Managers**

-- **📦 Supporting Package Managers**: Adding end-to-end support for package managers will provide a verifiable and co-hostable foundation for a vital use-case that we rely on.
+Adding end-to-end support for package managers will provide a verifiable and co-hostable foundation for a vital use-case that we rely on.
 It will focus us on delivering performance and stability improvements while introducing IPFS to a huge community who have the skills to contribute back.
 See inbound interest [here](https://github.com/ipfs/notes/issues?q=is%3Aissue+is%3Aopen+label%3A%22package+managers%22).

-  - _The most used code and binary Package Managers are powered by IPFS._
-- **🗂 Transferring Large Files/Datasets**: Being the go-to solution for transferring large datasets is something IPFS is well poised to meet, but is currently blocked on performance, usability and pain-points that are also needed for future goals.
-Meeting this goal has the opportunity to embed IPFS in many tools with powerful ecosystems, or alternatively create improved versions that can attract new low-level developers to our community and create better solutions for end users.
-  - _IPFS becomes the default way to distribute files / collections of files above 1GB._
-- **🔄 Building the Decentralized Web**: IPFS wants to decentralize the web.
-The communities building the DWeb are already huge proponents of IPFS.
-By providing additional tools and capabilities we can support and amplify the movement.
-Augmenting the power and number of DWeb Applications created will increase the size and impact of our existing community, and test IPFS in ways only our users can imagine.
-  - _IPFS supports decentralized web apps built on p2p connections with power and capabilities at the edges._
-- **🤝 Supporting community growth**: We will ensure that we are setting up our community for success by addressing key needs to unlock their growth in 2019.
+At the same time, we will continue supporting **🤝 Supporting community growth** in best way we can, without diverging too much from our main Priority.
+We want ensure that we are setting up our community for success by addressing key needs to unlock their growth in 2019.
 Making our users successful and delivering on their top needs to ensure they have a smooth and productive experience with IPFS helps us retain and gain adoption, grow our community, increase our impact, and demonstrate our maturity as a project.
-  - _IPFS users are set up with the tools and capabilities they need to grow & flourish._
-- **🧠 Building the foundation for future goals**: In addition to our focused 2019 project goals, we have many [future goals](#2020-goals) for IPFS that we want to build toward.
-Some of the work required for those later goals requires advance planning to set up time-sensitive projects or partnerships for the future.
-This priority encompasses the forward-looking work we strategically take on now to set ourselves up for success later.
-  - _IPFS takes on strategic projects to stay on-track to meet future goals._

-**Why these priorities?**
+**Why setting a single priority?**

-The 2019 priorities are all geared to grow our maturity as a project, increase our adoption and community, and set ourselves up for the future.
+The 2019 priority is geared to grow our maturity as a project, increase our adoption and community, and set ourselves up for the future.
 To be successful, we need to level-up our ability to land complete, polished, and accessible improvements that meet our user's needs for stability, scalability, privacy, and security.
 We need to keep growing intelligently, both by the types of communities that can help us accelerate growth and by the number of users they can help us reach.
 And we need to set ourselves up with the understanding and capabilities to reach our future goals for the project and scale our impact.

 We designed a sorting function to help us identify goals that 1) we can land end-to-end in 2019, 2) will bring new partners and users into the community, and 3) will set us up for future goals while delivering near-term value.

+After sorting, we identified what was the most achiavable (lower D) with largest Ecosystem Growth (higher E) and that would translate into Impact to our Ecosystems and Project (higher I).

+We are confident that by aligning in one ambitious priority, we will be leveling up the core baseline of the IPFS Protocol, making it ready to tackle all the other goals that follow.

 **Sorting Function Explanation**